freedomofkeima/messenger-maid-chan/docs/setup.rst

 ==========

 In order to run Maid-chan properly, you need to be able to use `Facebook Messenger Bot`_.
-There is a simple echo bot which is provided by `davidchua/pymessenger`_.

 Maid-chan Installation
 ----------------------